• Home

 JKASKC Australasia is headed by Keith Geyer Shihan

-The Shotokan Karate Club would like to acknowledge the Traditional Owners of the land, the Whadjuk people of the Noongar nation and pay our respects to Elders past and present.
-We would also like to acknowledge all Aboriginal and Torres Strait Islander Elders for they hold the memories, the traditions, the culture and hopes of Aboriginal and Torres Strait Islander Australia.
-We recognise the contribution the Whadjuk people have made and continue to make to our culture and in our community.
-We will continue to seek the input of the Traditional Owners.
+The Shotokan Karate Club would like to acknowledge the Traditional Custodians of the Country throughout Western Australia and pay our respects to Elders past and present.
+We also acknowledge all Aboriginal and Torres Strait Islander Elders, as they hold the memories, traditions, culture, and hopes of Aboriginal and Torres Strait Islander Australia.
+We recognise the contributions they have made and continue to make to our culture and community.
 The land on which we live, meet, and thrive as a community always was and always will be Noongar land.